Escape the Heat of Palm Springs and Visit Long Beach for Two or Three Days

 If shopping is your pastime, you will want to appreciate Pikes Outlet Mall in downtown Long Beach.
 You will marvel at the contemporary skyscrapers.
 Garage parking is available.

 The Aquarium of the Pacific is the largest in California.
-It is holding the record as the 4th highest attendance rate in the United States.
+It is holding the record for the 4th highest attendance rate in the United States.
 They have numerous educational opportunities.

 Finally, I am bummed because I missed the "Drive-In" movies held at the beach.
 (Be sure to check events happening in Long Beach before you go.)